Decomposition of Topological Azumaya Algebras: Introduction

-The tensor product of complex algebras can be extended to topological Azumaya algebras by performing the operation fiberwise.
-Saltman asked in \cite{Sdiv1999}*{page 35} whether there is prime decomposition for topological Azumaya algebras under the tensor product operation, as there is for central simple algebras over a field.
-Antieau--Williams answered this question in \cite{AW2x32014}*{Corollary 1.3} by showing the following result: \begin{theorem} For $n>1$ an odd integer, there exist a six-dimensional CW complex $X$ and a topological Azumaya algebra $\Az{A}$ on $X$ of degree $2n$ and period $2$ such that $\Az{A}$ has no decomposition $\Az{A}\iso\Az{A}_{2}\tensor\Az{A}_{n}$ for topological Azumaya algebras of degrees $2$ and $n$, respectively. \end{theorem}
+Saltman asked in \cite[page 35]{Sdiv1999} whether there is prime decomposition for Azumaya algebras under the tensor product operation, as there is for central simple algebras over a field.
+Antieau--Williams answered this question for topological Azumaya algebras in \cite[Corollary 1.3]{AW2x32014} by showing the following result: \begin{theorem} For $n>1$ an odd integer, there exist a 6-dimensional CW complex $X$ and a topological Azumaya algebra $\Az{A}$ on $X$ of degree $2n$ and period $2$ such that $\Az{A}$ has no decomposition $\Az{A}\iso\Az{A}_{2}\tensor\Az{A}_{n}$ for topological Azumaya algebras of degrees $2$ and $n$, respectively. \end{theorem}

-The aim of this paper is to provide conditions on a positive integer $n$ and a topological space $X$ such that a topological Azumaya algebra of degree $n$ on $X$ has prime decomposition.
-The main result of this paper is the following theorem: \begin{thm} Let $m$ and $n$ be positive integers such that $m$ and $n$ are relatively prime and $m<n$.
-Let $X$ be a CW complex such that $\dim(X)\leq 2m$.
+The aim of this paper is to provide conditions on a positive integer $n$ and a topological space $X$ such that a topological Azumaya algebra of degree $n$ on $X$ has a tensor product decomposition.
+The main result of this paper is the following theorem: \begin{theorem} Let $m$ and $n$ be positive integers such that $m$ and $n$ are relatively prime and $m<n$.
+Let $X$ be a CW complex such that $\dim(X)\leq 2m+1$.